-This release by Public Health Scotland provides information on alcohol-related inpatient and day case activity within general acute and psychiatric hospitals in Scotland.
-This release covers general acute hospital activity for the financial years 1981/82, until 2020/21 and psychiatric hospital admissions from 1997/98 until 2020/21
+This release by Public Health Scotland (PHS) provides information on alcohol-related inpatient and day case activity within general acute and psychiatric hospitals in Scotland.
+This release covers general acute hospital activity for the financial years 1981/82 to 2021/22 and psychiatric hospital admissions from 1997/98 to 2021/22.

-- People in the most deprived areas were seven times more likely to be admitted to general acute hospitals for an alcohol-related condition than those in the least deprived areas (968 per 100,000 population compared to 144 per 100,000 population).
+- In 2021/22, people in the most deprived areas were six times more likely to be admitted to general acute hospitals for an alcohol-related condition than those in the least deprived areas (991 compared to 153 per 100,000 population).

 Consumption of alcohol can result in a wide range of health problems.
 Some may occur after drinking over a relatively short period, such as acute intoxication (drunkenness) or poisoning (toxic effect).
 Others develop more gradually, such as damage to the liver and brain.
 Estimates of the number of inpatient and day case hospitalisations are based on counts where alcohol-related conditions are diagnosed during the hospital stay (see Metadata for more information).

 Attendances at Accident and Emergency that do not result in an admission to hospital are not included in this report.
 Individuals may have more than one stay in hospital during a year, therefore the number of people admitted will be less than the total number of stays.

 Data presented for 01 April 2021 to 31 March 2022 are provisional and subject to change in future publications as figures will be updated to reflect more complete data from NHS Boards.